 Here is what you can do to get a step closer to your engineering dream:

 - Sign Up For An Online Test Series With an Exhaustive Question Bank.
-They not only give you JEE online practise tests but access to numerous JEE previous year question papers as well.
+They not only give you JEE online practice tests but access to numerous JEE previous year question papers as well.
 Here, importance is given to concept-based learning so that you do not get confused with your syllabus and the other important subject-wise topics.

 - You are given two attempts for JEE (Advanced) and three for JEE (Main).
 What if you exhaust these attempts?
 Consider Other Options.
-Institutions like the NITs, IIITs, and GFTIs (Govt Funded Technical Institutions) are some of the best engineering colleges in the country.
+Institutions like the NITs, IIITs and GFTIs (Govt Funded Technical Institutions) are some of the best engineering colleges in the country.
 You can always appear for exams like GATE and GRE to pursue your master’s from an IIT.
 Give exams like BITSAT and appear for the state-level engineering entrance exam.

 - Once you enter college, you are welcomed to a new world with horizons broader than you could ever imagine.
-So, go on and enrol yourself in various extra-curricular and non-engineering courses.
+So, go on and enroll yourself in various extra-curricular and non-engineering courses.
 Do not restrict your learning to your professors.
 Go beyond and explore your interests.
 But if you are still inclined – there is a way you can learn from IIT professors without being in an IIT.
 Sign up on NPTEL and reap the benefits of the knowledge of the IIT professors.
-You can even sign up for courses in ethical hacking, cybersecurity, etc. or anything that your heart is set on.
+You can even sign up for courses in ethical hacking, cybersecurity, etc., or anything that your heart is set on.

 Often when we begin our JEE preparation, we are highly motivated.
 But later, the level of enthusiasm keeps fading.
 It mostly happens due to the lack of proper guidance.
 Students give up on their preparation during the last months when their chances of selection are maximum.

 All in all, do not let an unsuccessful attempt lower your confidence.
 Believe in yourself and do what you love.
 Moreover, no matter what happens always stay positive.
 Remember, a healthy body nurtures a healthy mind.
 Eat well and follow a routine.
-With a well-structure study plan and a myPAT course, we are sure that you will live your dream of becoming an engineer.
+With a well-structured study plan and a myPAT course, we are sure that you will live your dream of becoming an engineer.